 What foundation does Casper recommend for their mattresses?
 Naturally, the Casper company recommends their own proprietary base and a metal bed frame.
 However, if you don’t want to purchase a new foundation, they recommend making sure that your Casper bed has a flat surface, or that you place a board between your frame and the mattress to ensure it is evenly supported.
 As they say, the firmer and the flatter, the better.
 If you are using slatted base, they recommend that the slats be thick enough to support the full weight of the mattress.

 I’m over 300 pounds.
 Will the Casper Essential be a good bed for me?
 Maybe not.
 Some heavier customers have problems with thinner, all-foam mattresses as their weight compresses the top layers of the bed and they sink into the foundation layer.
 This means that your spine isn’t aligned and you won’t get the full benefits of the comfort layers.
-You may find that a hybrid or innerspring mattress provides more support than a foam bed, as strong coils provide a better foundation for heavy weight.
+You may find that a hybrid or innerspring mattress provides more support than a foam bed, as strong coils provide a better foundation for heavier people.
 If you’re looking for an all foam bed, look for one that has a very thick base layer and a higher overall profile with multiple firmer inner layers and supportive but cushioning upper layers.

 If you’re looking for a high-quality, durable, all-foam mattress with a good history and a large amount of decent reviews, you might want to consider the Casper Essential.
 More affordable than the Casper signature mattress, you get all the benefits of their high-quality layers without having to spend too much.